WIC (Windows Interface Components)

 WIC to the Rescue

 See WIC Diagnosis for information about the built-in WIC diagnosis feature in IMatch.
-This feature allows you to see which codecs are installed and if they properly process your RAW files.
+This feature allows you to see which codecs are installed and if these codecs properly process your RAW files.
+The diagnosis also tests your files with LibRaw, to show if and how LibRaw handles your files.

 Support for HEIC/HEIF Files in Windows